Debian Mirrors Hierarchy

 - syncproxy4.eu.debian.org ie schmelzer.d.o hosted by Conova in Austria with 2x10 Gbps connectivity.

 - syncproxy2.wna.debian.org - https://db.debian.org/machines.cgi entry mentions it being hosted at UBC here, but IP seems to be pointing to OSUOSL IP range as of now.
-IIRC few months ago, syncproxy2.wna.d.o was made to point to other host due to some issue (?). mirror-osuosl.d.o seems to be serving as syncproxy2.wna.d.o now.
+IIRC few months ago, syncproxy2.wna.d.o was made to point to another host due to some issue (?). mirror-osuosl.d.o seems to be serving as syncproxy2.wna.d.o now.
 Bandwidth isn’t explicitly mentioned but from my experience seeing bandwidths which other free software projects hosted at OSUOSL have, it would be atleast 10 Gbps and maybe more for Debian.

 syncproxy2.eu.d.o (NL) ---> to the world